 Spending money during a Texas divorce

-However, the family courts in Texas are concerned with two types of people who become involved in divorce cases when it comes to their finances.
+However, the family courts in Texas are concerned with two types of people who become involved in divorce cases regarding their finances.
 The first person is someone who cannot control their spending.
-You may have this type of person in your family or you may be this type of person yourself.
-If you have money in your pocket it will be out of there by the end of the day and spent on something.
-When you go to a store or go online you cannot control yourself when it comes to being able to spend money.
-Your impulses rule your habits and for whatever reason, you cannot get a grip on keeping your spending in line with your income.
+You may have this type of person in your family, or you may be this type of person yourself.
+If you have money in your pocket, it will be out of there and spent on something by the end of the day.
+When you go to a store or go online, you cannot control yourself when it comes to spending money.
+Your impulses rule your habits, and for whatever reason, you cannot get a grip on keeping your spending in line with your income.

 Frequently you may find yourself running low on cash before the end of the month kids there.
-Credit cards in other types of loans will be a part of your divorce and your ability to develop a plan to attack these problems has not shown itself as of yet.
+Credit cards in other types of loans will be a part of your divorce, and your ability to develop a plan to attack these problems has not shown itself yet.
 However, there is time for you to learn how to address these topics in a divorce sort of acts as a trial by fire when it comes to doing that.

 What is the most common type of marital asset wasting?

 From my perspective, the most frequent type of marital property wasting is buying things on credit in the hopes that the debt will be split evenly in the divorce.
 For those of you who are not familiar with Community property law in Texas, this may seem like a strange bet for a person to make.
 However, I think that people who have a little bit of knowledge of Texas family law may get the wrong impression about how property and debts are split, which may lead to behavior like this.

 In Texas, community property law is based on the equitable distribution of property and debt that came into being during your marriage.
 The idea is that if you came into the marriage with property or debt, that property or debt would remain your or your spouse's separate property throughout the marriage and divorce.
 However, any income earned, property acquired, or debt in curd during your marriage is considered part of the community estate.
 Absent other circumstances, property and debt are typically split in a fairly even fashion during the divorce.